carpentries-incubator/hermes_metadata_lesson/episodes/introduction_standards.md

 ---
 title: "Introduction to Metadata Standards and Schemas"
 teaching: 20
-exercises: 3
+exercises: 10
 ---

 ::: questions

 - What is a metadata standard?
 - What is a metadata schema?
+- What is a model?

 :::